Ælfheah of Canterbury

 Ælfheah (Note: Ælfhēah, "elf-tall") (Note: Officially remembered as Saint Alphege within some churches, and also called Elphege, Alfege, or Godwine.) (c.
 953 – 19 April 1012), more commonly known today as Alphege, was an Anglo-Saxon Bishop of Winchester, later Archbishop of Canterbury from 1006 to 1012.
 He became an anchorite before being elected abbot of Bath Abbey.
 His reputation for piety and sanctity led to his promotion to the episcopate and, eventually, to his becoming archbishop. Ælfheah furthered the cult of Dunstan and also encouraged learning.
 He was captured by Viking raiders in 1011 during the siege of Canterbury and killed by them the following year after refusing to allow himself to be ransomed. Ælfheah was canonised as a saint in 1078.
-Thomas Becket, a later Archbishop of Canterbury, prayed to Ælfheah just before his murder in Canterbury Cathedral in 1170.
+Thomas Becket, a later archbishop of Canterbury, is said to have prayed to Ælfheah just before his murder in Canterbury Cathedral in 1170.

 Life

 Ælfheah was born around 953, and became a monk early in life.
 He first entered the monastery of Deerhurst, but then moved to Bath, where he became an anchorite.
 He was noted for his piety and austerity and rose to become abbot of Bath Abbey.
 The 12th-century chronicler, William of Malmesbury recorded that Ælfheah was a monk and prior at Glastonbury Abbey, but this is not accepted by all historians.
 Indications are that Ælfheah became abbot at Bath by 982, perhaps as early as around 977.
 He perhaps shared authority with his predecessor Æscwig after 968.

 Probably due to the influence of Dunstan, the Archbishop of Canterbury (959–988), Ælfheah was elected Bishop of Winchester in 984, and was consecrated on 19 October that year.
 While bishop, he was largely responsible for the construction of a large organ in the cathedral, audible from over a mile (1600 m) away and said to require more than 24 men to operate.
 He also built and enlarged the city's churches, and promoted the cult of Swithun and his predecessor, Æthelwold of Winchester.
 One act promoting Æthelwold's cult was the translation of Æthelwold's body to a new tomb in the cathedral at Winchester, which Ælfheah presided over on 10 September 996.

 Following a Viking raid in 994, a peace treaty was agreed with one of the raiders, Olaf Tryggvason.
 Besides receiving danegeld, Olaf converted to Christianity and undertook never to raid or fight the English again. Ælfheah may have played a part in the treaty negotiations, and it is certain that he confirmed Olaf in his new faith.